Conditioning LLMs to Generate Code-Switched Text: Automatic Evaluation

-We perform a quantitative evaluation using traditional metrics used in NLG.
-To that end, we use BLEU \citep{papineni-etal-2002-bleu}, BERTScore \citep{zhang2020bertscoreevaluatingtextgeneration}, and chrF \citep{popovic-2015-chrf}, implemented with the \href{https://huggingface.co/docs/evaluate/index}{evaluate} library.
-All three are reference-based task-agnostic quality metrics that give results between 0-1, based on character-level F-score, n-gram precision and semantic similarity using contextual embeddings\footnote{BERTscore has been calculated using the embeddings from the model \href{https://huggingface.co/google-bert/bert-base-multilingual-cased}{Bert Base Multilingual Cased}.} respectively.
+We report the results of BLEU \citep{papineni-etal-2002-bleu}, BERTScore \citep{zhang2020bertscoreevaluatingtextgeneration}, and chrF \citep{popovic-2015-chrf}. \footnote{The metrics are implemented using the \href{https://huggingface.co/docs/evaluate/index}{evaluate} library.} All three are task-agnostic quality metrics that give results between 0-1, based on character-level F-score, n-gram precision and semantic similarity using contextual embeddings\footnote{BERTscore has been calculated using the embeddings from the model \href{https://huggingface.co/google-bert/bert-base-multilingual-cased}{Bert Base Multilingual Cased}.} respectively.
+We compute the metrics for all systems, and include an Identity system that simply returns the provided input as the output.

-The results of the evaluation can be seen in Table \ref{tab:test-results}.
-The best two models are Llama3, with the highest BLEU and chrF, and Llama3 Instruct, with the highest BERTScore.
-They are closely followed by less than 2 points in all metrics by Mistral, the third best model overall.
-Finally, Mistral Instruct is the pre-trained model with the lowest results.

-The MT baseline obtains the lowest results overall, which is consistent with the qualitative evaluation described above, where the MT baseline proves to be the worst system by a large margin.
-However, it is worth noting that not all metrics capture this gap in performance, since, according to BERTScore, there is only a 2 point difference between the MT baseline and Mistral, which is the pre-trained LLM that obtains the worst metrics.
-It is also interesting to compare these results with the error analysis in Section \ref{sec:error-analysis-1}.
-For instance, Mistral Instruct yields low values for BLEU and chrF, in line with its number of translation errors, as depicted in Figure \ref{fig:error-analysis}.
-However, automatic metrics fail to capture the fact that CS errors produced by language model based systems are relatively low.